nagyistoce/cocoatutorials/trunk/Atomical/ReadMe.txt

 Revision History
 ----------------
-2010-11-04 19:16:18PDT  renamed the initX code to be platform 2010-11-05 00:43:00ITT  Implemented fog, methods GLThread::fog_on(float density) and
+2010-11-14 09:07:35GMT  Some UI added.
+MaxNp refactored for dynamic array allocation
-                        GLThread::fog_off().
+                        Please use Printf instead of printf (helps windows debugging) 2010-11-04 19:16:18PDT  renamed the initX code to be platform 2010-11-05 00:43:00ITT  Implemented fog, methods GLThread::fog_on(float density) and GLThread::fog_off().
 Now there's a bool bPause to control the